powsybl/powsybl-tutorials/metrix/src/main/README.md

 # Powsybl-METRIX tutorial
 author:
-- Mathilde Bongrain
+- RTE
-  title: "**TP Metrix - 6 node network - Statement**"
+  title: "**Metrix tutorial - 6 node network**"
 ---

-**Objectives of the practical work:** On a very simple network (6 workstations), to appropriate Metrix settings and outputs, and knowing how to explain the results obtained.
+**Objectives of the practical work:** On a very simple network (6 substations), learn how to use PowSyBl-Metrix settings and outputs, and how to explain the obtained results.

 ## What do you need ?
 - About 4 hours